iPhone privacy: How Apple's decision to expose more child abusers might affect you

 Could this system be abused?

-The question at hand isn't whether Apple should do what it can to fight child exploitation.
-It's whether Apple should use this method.
+The question isn't whether Apple should do what it can to fight child exploitation.
+It's whether the company should use this method.

 The slippery slope concern privacy experts have raised is whether Apple's tools could be twisted into surveillance technology against dissidents.
 Imagine if the Chinese government were able to somehow secretly add data corresponding to the famously suppressed Tank Man photo from the 1989 pro-democracy protests in Tiananmen Square to Apple's child exploitation content system.

 Apple said it designed features to keep that from happening.
 The system doesn't scan photos, for example -- it checks for matches between hash codes.
 The hash database is also stored on the phone, not a database sitting on the internet.
-Apple also noted that because the scans happen on the device, security researchers can audit the way it works more easily.
+Apple noted that because the scans happen on the device, security researchers can more easily audit the way it works.

+"If you look at any other cloud service, they currently are scanning photos by looking at every single photo in the cloud and analyzing it; we wanted to be able to spot such photos in the cloud without looking at people's photos," said Apple's head of software engineering, Craig Federighi, in an Aug.
+13 interview with The Wall Street Journal.
+"This isn't doing some analysis for, 'Did you have a picture of your child in the bathtub?'
+Or, for that matter, 'Did you have a picture of some pornography of any other sort?'
+This is literally only matching on the exact fingerprints of specific known child pornographic images."

+The company also said there are "multiple levels of auditability."
+One way is that Apple plans to publish a hash, or a unique code identifiable, for its database online each time it's updated by the National Center for Missing and Exploited Children.
+Apple said the hash can only be generated with the help of at least two separate child safety organizations, and security experts will be able to identify any changes if they happen.
+Child safety organizations will also be able to audit Apple's systems, the company said.

 Is Apple rummaging through my photos?